bifrost-platform/RunnersScenario/EN/AaveRepayEther.md

 ```meta-Currency
 ```

-# Repay Ether in Aave V2
+# Repay ETH in Aave V2

-In this scenario, you will repay Ether in Aave V2.
+In this scenario, you will repay ETH in Aave V2.

 ### Confirm your asset for repayment